Subsections of Getting started

 Available Commands:

 backup Runs commands defined in config file.
+Use -l flag multiple times to run multiple lists.

 completion Generate the autocompletion script for the specified shell